masud-technope/NLP2API-Replication-Package/README.md

 Q.1: How to install the NLP2API tool?
 ======================================
-- Download all items from the Google drive, and keep in /home folder.
+- Download all items from the Google drive or GitHub, and keep in /home folder.
 - Unzip all zip files, and make sure that they are in the home directory.
 For example, dataset/question-ext.7z should be /home/dataset/question-ext
 - Run the tool from within the home directory.